Diego Costa

-In 2011 Costa returned to Atlético with a greater role.
-He blossomed as a goalscorer, and helped the team win a La Liga title, a Copa del Rey title, and a UEFA Super Cup.
-His performances attracted the attention of several big clubs, and in 2014 Costa was transferred to Premier League club Chelsea in a deal worth €35 million (£32 million).
-In London, Costa won three trophies, including two Premier League titles, and a League Cup.
-In 2018, following a rift with head coach Antonio Conte, Costa returned to Atlético Madrid in a club record transfer worth an initial €56 million, where he won a UEFA Europa League title and another UEFA Super Cup.
+In 2011, Costa returned to Atlético with a greater role.
+He blossomed as a goalscorer and helped the team win a La Liga title, a Copa del Rey title, and a UEFA Super Cup, as well as reaching the 2014 UEFA Champions League final.
+In 2014, he was signed by Premier League club Chelsea in a deal worth €35 million (£32 million).
+In London, Costa won three trophies, including two Premier League titles and a League Cup.
+In 2018, following a rift with head coach Antonio Conte, Costa returned to Atlético Madrid in a club record transfer worth an initial €56 million, he won a UEFA Europa League title and another UEFA Super Cup as well as a second La Liga title in 2021.

 Costa is a dual citizen of Brazil and Spain.
 He played twice for Brazil in 2013, before declaring his desire to represent Spain, having been granted Spanish citizenship in September that year.
-He made his debut for Spain in March 2014, and has since won 24 caps and scored 10 goals, and has represented them at the 2014 and 2018 FIFA World Cups.
+He made his debut for Spain in March 2014 and has since won 24 caps and scored 10 goals, and has represented them at the 2014 and 2018 FIFA World Cups.

 Known for his fiery temperament, Costa has been criticised and punished for several confrontations with opponents.